ceylonreef/ceylonreef.github.io/_resources/saltwater-tank/aquarium-lighting.markdown

 The lighting products found in Top Power Compact Fluorescent Light Fixtures, Top Fluorescent Aquarium Light Hoods and Top 5 Top Metal Halide Fixtures will give you an idea of what is currently available on the market.

 If you are interested in a long (and even short) term money saver, look into the LED Light Fixtures.
 These sleek, compact and efficient fixtures are now available with reef grade bulbs.
-You will also find that using a Power Center to control your lights and other electrical equipment will greatly simplify running your new aquarium.
+You will also find that using a Power Center to control your lights and other electrical equipment will greatly simplify running your new marine aquarium.